oterodiaz/arcologout/README.md

 A logout screen originally written for the Arco Linux distribution that blurs the screen and lets you power off, reboot, log out, etc.

 # Changes
-I've disabled suspend, as I don't use it, and changed some commands for it to work in non-systemd systems (in the non-systemd branch).
+I've disabled suspend, as I don't use it, and changed some commands for it to work in non-systemd systems (in the no-systemd branch).
 As you can see, this is more like a personal config uploaded to Gitlab rather than a proper fork, as no substantial changes have been made.

 I've also written a quick `install.sh` script to automate installation